48th Fighter Wing hosts first multi-day Point Blank exercise

 |Downloads:

-This work, 48th Fighter Wing hosts first multi-day Point Blank exercise, by Amn Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 48th Fighter Wing hosts first multi-day Point Blank exercise, by 1st Lt.
+Marie Ortiz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT